 for the production and consumption of different products.
 It worked for many years until the moment we realised that, after all, plastic had become one of the main pollution problems, affecting not only the rubbish we produce, but also the oceans and wildlife.
 When it was created and started to be widely used, there was no thinking in the long term about what damage it could cause after some years.
 Another example of things we think are right at a certain period, and later change, is the consumption of tobacco.
 For many years, doctors advocated its use, and there were guarantees that it had no bad effect on health.
 From this perspective, it is hard to believe that people were allowed to smoke in aeroplanes.
-They were even allowed to restrict smoking in several public places.
+They were even allowed to smoke in doctors' offices!
+Nowadays, the harmful effects are well known and measures were implemented to restrict smoking in several public places.